MNaiel/rcmss/README.md

-# Online multi-object tracking via robust collaborative model and sample selection (RCMSS) Version 1.0
+# Online multi-object tracking via robust collaborative model and sample selection (RCMSS)
 -------------------------------------------------------------------------------------------------------
 This is a Matlab implementation of the RCMSS algorithm [1].
 The code can be tested by using the Matlab file named, MultiObjectTrackingMain.m, and this code is ready to be tested on the PETS2009 S2L1 test sequence [7].
 -------------------------------------------------------------------------------------------------------